Veined Olive Shell

 Veined Olive Shell, Oliva spicata.
 Shell collected off the beach of Bahía Concepción, Baja California Sur, October 2019.
 Size: 4.1 cm (1.6 inches) x 1.9 cm (0.7 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Veined Olive, Oliva spicata (Roding, 1798), is a gastropod mollusk that is a member of the Olividae Family of Olives.
-They very significantly in color, pattern and shape with individual shells being wider or more tapering than others.
-They have low to moderate spires, a defined channel where the body whorl meets the spire, the anterior of the shell is marked with ridges spiraling from the interior, and the inner lip of the aperture is well marked with short ridges.
+Description: Veined Olive Shells vary significantly in color, pattern and shape, with individual shells being wider or more tapering than others.
+They have moderately high, pointy, spires.
+There is a defined channel where the body whorl meets the spire.
+The anterior of the shell is marked with ridges spiraling from the interior, and the inner lip of the aperture is well marked with short ridges.
 The exterior of the shell is cream, brown, or yellowish-gray and marked with brown that can include specks, spots, bands, or chevrons.
-Veined Olives are thought to be the most common Olive in the Sea of Cortez, but due to the wide variation between individual shells they can be difficult to identify.
-The Veined Olive Shells reach a maximum of 8.5 cm (3.3 inches) in length and 3.9 cm (1.6 inches) in height.
+Veined Olive Shells reach a maximum of 8.5 cm (3.3 inches) in length and 3.9 cm (1.6 inches) in height.